masc-ucsc/docs/docs/pyrope/14a-small_pyrope.md

 ### Pipeline

-A pipeline is a Moore machine — outputs always go through flops.
-The latency is written as an argument to the `pipe` keyword (e.g., `pipe[3]`), and the tool may retime logic for performance, but the behavior is equivalent to a `comb` with N flops appended at the outputs.
-Pipelines can use `reg` for internal storage, but besides storage, they behave like a `comb` with pipelined outputs.
+A pipeline has a fixed-latency contract: every output at cycle `t` is a function of the inputs at cycle `t-N` (plus internal state), and there is never a combinational path from an input to an output.
+The latency is written as an argument to the `pipe` keyword (e.g., `pipe[3]`).
+The behavior is equivalent to a `comb` with N flops appended at the outputs, but the tool may place the flops anywhere (retiming) as long as the contract holds.
+Pipelines can use `reg` for feedback state (accumulators, counters); a pure feedforward `reg` acts as an explicit pipeline stage and counts toward the declared latency.

 ```pyrope